dg253/HW1/lyndaVideos/Illustrator_for_Web_Design.md

 	elements that are put on the page.
 Also creating butons was something I looked forward to learning because I feel they are an important part of the mockup.
 I feel it seperates a cheap mockup from a good mockup.

+Watched the following videos on 2/21/2013:

+	Optimizing Web Graphics
+	Creating Image Sprites
+	Integrating with Other Apps
+	Conclusion

+	What I learned from thie is how to slice up in Illustrator, differentiating web file formats, which formats are suitable for different images, the use of image sprites, and working with AI files in other Adobe programs and vice versa.
+The most important topic about these videos was learning/seeing how to slice up images and then exporting them to HTML.
+This is very important because ultimately getting the HTML code from Illustrator will make the coding process very easy.
+The image sprites were kind of confusing even after researching some information about them but I understood the idea of what they could do.
+What I look forward to is working with SVG graphics which seem very fascinating in their scalability and image size aspect.

+Finished watching the Illustrator for Web Design on 2/21/2013.